 Financial results and financial plan for West Shore are consolidated into the District's financial statements proportionately, based on the cost sharing formula outlined in the Members' Agreement.
-In 2019, the District's proportion for consolidation purposes was 3.65% (2018 - 3.58%).
-Condensed financial information for West Shore is as follows:
+In 2021, the District's proportion for consolidation purposes was 3.36% (2020 - 3.52%).

-(b) Consolidation:
+(b) Condensed financial information for West Shore: